hhrd-cs/hhrd-cs.github.io/index.md

 ## Introduction to Programming with Java

-In this 10 week course, students will learn how to use the object-oriented programming language Java and apply it in a hands-on group project.
+In this 10 week course, students will learn how to use the object-oriented programming language Java and apply it in a hands-on final project.
 The students will learn Java through a lecture and practice format, and complete multiple exercises for homework.
-We are still in the process of deciding the final project.
-At the end of the course, students will present their finished work to their classmates at a virtual Fair.
+At the end of the course, students will present their finished work to their classmates at a virtual fair.
 [Here](https://docs.google.com/document/d/15dzZFY-YwrDuhJfZL7RTMdi3OQg7TImaoDz-PdbCuxg/edit?usp=sharing) is the curriculum for the Java course.

 ## Logistics